3 Honest Mistakes That Lead to "No Sex Tonight"!

 Not knowing how to ask for help?

-MISTAKE #2: You expect sex to happen passionately and spontaneously … when you’ve spent less than 30 minutes together today (and that was spent either watching Frozen next to your three-year old or on your laptop working while your partner zoned out on their phone).
+MISTAKE #2: You expect sex to happen passionately and spontaneously … when you’ve spent less than 30 minutes together today (and that was attending to your three-year old’s tantrum together or on your laptop working while your partner zoned out on their phone).

-Before I go further, let’s look back at when you were dating — when sex was good.
-You probably brought the best parts of yourself, and in large quantities.
-And you were spending a lot of time together over dates, talking on the phone, asking curious questions and looking into each other’s eyes, being open and vulnerable about your dreams and fears, holding hands, making out just because, flirting, fondling and exploring your bodies because it felt so good to be with each other.
+Before I go further, let’s look back at when you were dating — when sex was easy, spontaneous and fun.
+You probably brought the best parts of yourself and in large quantities.
+You were spending a lot of time together over dates, talking on the phone, asking curious questions and looking into each other’s eyes, being open and vulnerable about your dreams and fears, holding hands, making out just because, flirting, fondling and exploring your bodies because it felt so good to be with each other.
+It was foreplay, all the time.

 Whatever your love language, you got your fill — and, not at all surprisingly, it made a big impact.
 You wanted sex!
 And sex was passionate because you had something to give to each other!